Murder is a dreadful thing. In real life, that is. But in a movie, a murder can save us from something dreadful.

-The other movie that might have been would have been one in which there is neither a murder nor suspicion of murder (requiring a different title, of course).
+The third movie that might have been would have been one in which there is neither a murder nor suspicion of murder (requiring a different title, of course).
 It is a movie that would have been unendurable.
 There would have been no relief from the fact that Johnnie has married Lina for her money and is annoyed to find out it does not amount to as much as he thought it would, especially when her father dies and does not leave her anything more than her usual allowance.
 We would have been left with Lina’s being married to a compulsive liar, who hocks her beloved chairs so he can bet on the horses; who believes he was not meant to have to work for a living, and when forced to take a job managing an estate, soon gets caught embezzling funds; and who cons Beaky into investing in a real estate venture that we know will only result in losing money as Johnnie squanders the investment on loose living.
 And there would have been no relief from the fact that Lina will continue to put up with this because she loves Johnnie.

 In other words, we need at least the possibility of murder to be introduced halfway into the movie as a way of making us forget about what a horrible marriage this is.
 That Johnnie is a despicable human being even if he is not a murderer goes without saying.
-But there is something disgusting about Lina as well, what with all her mewing about love as she puts up with Johnnie’s abuse is sickening.
+But there is something irritating about Lina as well, what with all her mewing about love as she puts up with Johnnie’s abuse.
 Finally, Beaky’s attitude toward Johnnie, that we must all forgive everything that Johnnie does, because, well, that’s just the way Johnnie is, is also annoying.
 They all deserve to die.